-The petroleum solvent mixtures which have been assigned exposure standards are listed in Table 7 below.
-Users should recognise that these are only approximate values and data for other petroleum solvent mixtures is available on HSIS.
-These values should only be used on the condition that toxic components, such as benzene and n-hexane, are not present, and detailed solvent composition data are not available.
+The petroleum solvent mixtures which have been assigned exposure standards are listed in Table 8 below.
+Users should recognise these are only approximate values and data for other petroleum solvent mixtures is available on HSIS.
+These values should only be used on the condition that toxic components, like benzene and n-hexane, are not present, and detailed solvent composition data are not available.

-Table 7: Petroleum solvent mixtures
+Table 8: Petroleum solvent mixtures

-Substance CAS No. TWA exposure standards (mg/ m3)
+Substance CAS No. TWA exposure standards (mg/m3)

 Mineral turpentine 480

 Petrol (gasoline) 900

 White spirits [8052-41-3] 790